creativecommons/faq/faq-en.md

 although not in ways that require permission under trademark law.
-To avoid any uncertainty, Creative Commons recommends that licensors who wish to mark material with trademarks or other branding materials give notice to licensors expressly disclaiming application of the license to those elements.
+To avoid any uncertainty, Creative Commons recommends that licensors who wish to mark material with trademarks or other branding materials give notice to licensees expressly disclaiming application of the license to those elements.
 This can be done in the copyright notice, but could also be noted on the website where the work is published.